Palmdale, California: Transportation

-According to the latest U.S. Census report released in September 2009, Palmdale has the longest average commute time in the United States at 41.5 minutes.
+According to the U.S. Census report released in September 2009, Palmdale has the longest average commute time in the United States at 41.5 minutes.
 This commute time exceeds that of even New York City. this is due to the majority of citizens commuting to nearby Santa Clarita and farther south to Los Angeles.

 Airport

 The LA/Palmdale Regional Airport/Air Force Plant 42 (PMD) has two runways, each over 2.25 mi in length, although there is currently no commercial airline service at the airport.
 PMD's commercial terminal is owned and operated by Los Angeles World Airports (LAWA), a municipal department of the City of Los Angeles, on leased land from the U.S. Air Force.
 Airline service has been sporadic since commercial flights were first offered in 1971.
 Most recently, United Express/SkyWest Airlines flew between PMD and San Francisco from June 7, 2007, to December 6, 2008.
 The city of Palmdale formed the Palmdale Airport Authority to move forward to control the facilities and the lease with the USAF, to better develop regional air service in the High Desert.